LazarNajdenov/kotlin-structure-extractor/README.md

-# KotlinProjectParser
+# kotlin-structure-extractor

-The main use of the `KotlinProjectParser` is to statically analyze, through the [Kotlin Embedded Compiler](https://mvnrepository.com/artifact/org.jetbrains.kotlin/kotlin-compiler-embeddable), the Program Structure Interface(`PSI`) in a Kotlin Repository/Project, from which some metrics can be extracted for a secondary purpose.
+The main use of the `kotlin-structure-extractor` is to statically analyze, through the [Kotlin Embedded Compiler](https://mvnrepository.com/artifact/org.jetbrains.kotlin/kotlin-compiler-embeddable), the Program Structure Interface(`PSI`) in a Kotlin Repository/Project, from which some metrics can be extracted for a secondary purpose.